Pheubel/VR-Minor/XR Development/XR Development.md

 currentStep.Highlight.localRotation = targetRotation;
 ```

 However this will cause the highlight to spin alongside the axis I want to rotate, instead of standing still.
-After looking at the documentation for [Quaternion.Inverse](https://docs.unity3d.com/ScriptReference/Quaternion.Inverse.html) I figured that i could use the parent's rotation to rotate the highlight in such a way that it looks like it is standing still.
+After looking at the documentation for [Quaternion.Inverse](https://docs.unity3d.com/ScriptReference/Quaternion.Inverse.html) I figured that I could use the parent's rotation to rotate the highlight in such a way that it looks like it is standing still.

 ```cs
 // counter rotate the highlight to make it appear as if it is not rotating